 Improper packaging can cause products to become damaged or defective en route, compromising the integrity of your inventory.
 If this causes your defect or cancellation rate to increase, this can jeopardize vital performance metrics and your reputation as an Amazon seller.

-Air freight or sea freight, if you organize international shipments, you need to insure your inventory.
-An insurance policy should protect you against loss due to damage, theft, or seizure.
-Freight insurance should apply the moment your goods leave your supplier and until Amazon takes receipt at the American fulfillment center.
+Regardless of the transportation method you use, all international shipments should be adequately insured.
+An insurance policy protects you against loss due to damage, theft, or seizure.
+Freight insurance should apply the moment your goods leave your supplier and until Amazon receives them at the American fulfillment center.

 If you’re using an air express shipping method, such as DHL, you should be able to track the location of your goods using the tracking number that the carrier provides.

-If you’re organizing the shipment of heavy, bulky products from China by air or sea to a receiving point in the United States, it may be necessary to palletize the cartons for ease of transport and storage.
-This may also apply to large quantities of products.
+When organizing the shipment of heavy, bulky products or large quantities of smaller items from China by air or sea to a receiving point in the United States, you may need to palletize the packing containers for ease of transport and storage.

 A pallet is a square platform on which products are packaged, usually bound by cable ties, shrink wrap, or another fastener.
 Pallets allow material handling equipment, such as forklift trucks and pallet jacks, to lift and transport products in quantity.

-If palletizing your goods is necessary before receipt by Amazon, it’s advisable to palletize your inventory at a separate receiving point in the U.S. rather than in China.
-Palletization can be expensive, as it directly contributes to the weight and bulk of the shipment.
+If palletizing your goods is necessary before receipt by Amazon, it’s advisable to do so at a receiving point in the U.S. rather than in China.
+Palletization can be an expensive process; the pallets add a significant amount of bulk and weight to your shipment, which will be reflected in the freight costs.

 At Asiana USA, we have years of experience in the freight forwarding and logistics industry, helping American businesses import Chinese goods into the United States for sale to U.S. customers.

-We understand the pitfalls and hurdles associated with international shipping, from estimating and paying taxes and duties to preparing the correct legal documentation.
-For more information on how we can help, call us at (855) 500-1808.
+We understand the unique challenges associated with international shipping, from estimating and paying taxes and duties to compliance with all local and international laws and regulations.
+Contact us today for more information on how we can help your business.